 Thành Phố Hôm Nay: “Nghệ thuật pha Café,” June 16, 2013.

 Fresh Cup Magazine: "When Yield is No Longer Enough."
 June 2013 Coffee Almanac.

 Tran Nhat Quang is the first Vietnamese coffee nerd I met, back in 2013 at the Coffee Outlook Conference.
 He grows, sources, and sells quality green coffee in Dalat, where he also runs a cafe / roastery / community hub

-A new cafe doing things differently in Saigon.
+A cafe doing things differently in Saigon, pioneering the city’s burgeoning specialty coffee movement.
 Located at 27 Ngo Duc Ke in District 1, they've got all the bells and whistles, and partner Nguyen Tuan Dung is obsessed with quality.

-Josh Guikema and his wife Rolan CoLieng are growing incredibly high quality varietals in Rolan's community of Vietnamese minorities.
+Josh Guikema and his wife Rolan CoLieng are growing incredibly high quality varietals in the K’Ho Cil (ethnic minority) community.
 They have their own roasted coffee brand too.

-Home to two-time national barista champion Han Tran and current champion Anh Vu, this place would be at home in any highly-developed specialty coffee city.
+Home to two-time national barista champion Han Tran and formerly the home of 2018 champion Anh Vu, this place would be at home in any highly-developed specialty coffee city.
 The founder, Hung Nguyen, has built one of the most impressive coffee brands in Vietnam with quality to match.